 Jesus and the Gospels

 Religion and Science

 Many Religion graduates pursue church related vocations like ordained ministry, religious education, church music, or pastoral counseling.
 Recent graduates have continued their education at Harvard,

 University of Chicago, Yale, Emory, and Duke, to name a few.
 Others begin careers in social work, teaching, medicine, law, business, or public service.
-John Kerry, Secretary of State, recently said, “If I went back to college today, . . .
+John Kerry, Secretary of State, once said, “If I went back to college today, . . .
 I would probably major in comparative religion. . . .”